 - Bring sunscreen even if it’s a cool day- the sun can get super bright at stadiums!

 I often feel like at this age naps rule our schedule.
 Once my son got into a routine, though, we quickly realized it wasn’t fun for any of us if he missed a nap or bedtime.
 Fortunately, many professional and college sports have varying start times to give you options for attending games with a young child.
-(That is, of course, if this is something that’s important to you!)
+(That is, of course, if this is something that’s important to you.)
+If your kiddo can easily sleep wherever, this may not be an issue!

 Think that your tailgating days are over once you start going to games with little ones?
 That doesn’t have to be the case!
-I have to give our friends credit for our son’s first college football game because they were SO prepared.
+I have to give our friends credit for our son’s first college football game as a toddler, because they were SO prepared.
 Not only did they have kid-friendly food options, but they had tons of toys and a pack-n-play to keep our young toddlers contained when needed.
-Between the music, games and people to talk to, our son probably enjoyed tailgating more than the game itself.
+Between the music, games and people to talk to, he definitely enjoyed tailgating more than the game itself.
 (Not unlike his Mom!)
 Note: Penn State in particular has some sections that are more family-friendly and some that aren’t.
 If you’re smack in the middle of a bunch of college kids or adults that have been heavily drinking, it may not be the best scenario!

 Click on the image below to Pin for later: